Program and Certificate Search

 Students in a focus complete the requirements of First Year, the requirements 1.-3. of Higher Years, as well as requirements 4.-7 specific to each focus.

 Each year students are enrolled in a focus, they must also be an active participant in the faculty-led learning community for their focus (requirement 7.).
+Most required learning community meetings are held from 4pm to 5pm on Fridays.
 The learning community appears as a non-credit course recognized on the co-curricular record.
 Students who fail to contribute to the faculty-led learning community will be removed from the focus.

 Completion Requirements: